kubernetes-sigs/cluster-api/docs/book/src/clusterctl/provider-contract.md

 Provider authors should be aware that `clusterctl move` command implements a discovery mechanism that considers:

-* All the objects of Kind defined in one of the CRDs installed by clusterctl using `clusterctl init` from the namespace being moved.
+* All the Kind defined in one of the CRDs installed by clusterctl using `clusterctl init` (identified via the `clusterctl.cluster.x-k8s.io label`);
+  For each CRD, discovery collects:
+  * All the objects from the namespace being moved only if the CRD scope is `Namespaced`.
+  * All the objects if the CRD scope is `Cluster`.
-* `ConfigMap` objects from the namespace being moved.
+* All the `ConfigMap` objects from the namespace being moved.
-* `Secret` objects from the namespace being moved and from the namespaces where infrastructure providers are installed.
+* All the `Secret` objects from the namespace being moved and from the namespaces where infrastructure providers are installed.

-`clusterctl move` does NOT consider any objects:

-* Not included in the set of objects defined above.
-* Included in the set of objects defined above, but not:
+After completing discovery, `clusterctl move` moves to the target cluster only the objects discovered in the previous phase that are compliant with one of the following rules:
-  * Directly or indirectly linked to a `Cluster` object through the `OwnerReference` chain.
+  * The object is directly or indirectly linked to a `Cluster` object (linked through the `OwnerReference` chain).
+  * The object is a secret containing a user provided certificate (linked to a `Cluster` object via a naming convention).
-  * Directly or indirectly linked to a `ClusterResourceSet` object through the `OwnerReference` chain.
+  * The object is directly or indirectly linked to a `ClusterResourceSet` object (through the `OwnerReference` chain).
-  * Explicitly required to move via the "move" label (`clusterctl.cluster.x-k8s.io/move`) attached to the object or to the CRD definition.
+  * The object is directly or indirectly linked to another object with the `clusterctl.cluster.x-k8s.io/move-hierarchy` label, e.g. the infrastructure Provider ClusterIdentity objects (linked through the `OwnerReference` chain).
+  * The object hase the `clusterctl.cluster.x-k8s.io/move` label or the `clusterctl.cluster.x-k8s.io/move-hierarchy` label, e.g. the CPI config secret.

+Note. `clusterctl.cluster.x-k8s.io/move` and `clusterctl.cluster.x-k8s.io/move-hierarchy` labels could be applied to single objects or at the CRD level (the label applies to all the objects).

+Please note that during move:
+  * Namespaced objects, if not existing in the target cluster, are created.
+  * Namespaced objects, if already existing in the target cluster, are updated.
+  * Namespaced objects are removed from the source cluster.
+  * Global objects, if not existing in the target cluster, are created.
+  * Global objects, if already existing in the target cluster, are not updated.
+  * Global objects are not removed from the source cluster.
+  * Namespaced objects which are part of an owner chain that starts with a global object (e.g. a secret containing credentials for an infrastructure Provider ClusterIdentity) are treated as Global objects.

 <aside class="note warning">